Trains, boats and planes: How Kim Jong Un travels abroad

 Kim Jong Un's father Kim Jong Il, who ruled North Korea from 1994 until his death in 2011, reportedly travelled by train out of necessity because he was afraid of flying.

-Kim Jong Il famously travelled for 10 days to Moscow in 2001 to meet with Mr Putin.
+Kim Jong Il famously travelled for 10 days to Moscow in 2001 to hold a meeting with Mr Putin.

 Russian military commander Konstantin Pulikovsky, who accompanied the former North Korean leader on the 2001 ride, spoke of its opulence in his memoir Orient Express.